New Jersey Alcohol and Drug Use Statistics

 Acceptance in a state-funded program depends on specific criteria.
 For example, you may need to show proof of income and a demonstrated commitment to completing treatment and taking the initiative in your recovery.

 For more information about state-funded rehab services in New Jersey, view SAMHSA’s directory of Single State Agencies (SSA) for Substance Abuse Services.
-For help finding treatment, you may also call our helpline at (800) 662-HELP (4357) to speak to a knowledgeable treatment support specialist who can assist you.
+For help finding treatment, you may also call our helpline at 800-926-9037 (Who Answers?) to speak to a knowledgeable treatment support specialist who can assist you.

 How Do I Pay for Addiction Treatment in New Jersey?